fun-mi1/fun-mi1/README.md

 # Hey, I'm Osas 👋

-Robotics Engineer | Learning in Public | Building Intelligent Systems
+Robotics Engineer | Building Intelligent Systems

 I'm figuring out how to make robots think and move autonomously.
 Right now, that means ROS2, control systems, and a lot of debugging at 2am.